wix-incubator/erb/public/http/wix-http-test-client/README.md

 Returns promise with `verify` function which takes expectations and `text`, `json` functions returning resolved response body promises from node-fetch.
 Expectations:
  - status - expected response status code or custom verification function.
 If not provided status code is checked to be 2xx.
- - body - expected JSON response body or custom verification function.
-Will fail if response is not JSON.
+ - json - expected JSON response body or custom verification function.
- - bodyText - expected text response body or custom verification function.
+ - text - expected text response body or custom verification function.
  - headers - expected headers present in response or custom verification function.

 ## Examples